 - 1 Two days in Hong Kong: Where to stay?

-- 2 How to spend 2 days in Hong Kong
+- 2 How to spend 2 days in Hong Kong, a Perfect Itinerary

 Two days in Hong Kong: Where to stay?

-Overlooking the Victoria Harbour, this 3-star hotel offers modern rooms with wood floors, city views, flat-screen TVs and free Wi-Fi.
-Amenities include a colourful restaurant and bar.
+Ibis: Overlooking the Victoria Harbour, this 3-star hotel offers modern rooms with wood floors, city views, flat-screen TVs, and free Wi-Fi.
+Amenities include a colorful restaurant and bar.
 Click here for more information and to check the latest prices.

-Situated only 4km from Victoria Harbour, this 4-star hotel has wood-furnished rooms complete with 24/7 room service.
+Novotel Century: Situated only 4km from Victoria Harbour, this 4-star hotel has wood-furnished rooms complete with 24/7 room service.
 Amenities include an Italian restaurant and a bar, gym, and pool.
 Click here for more information and to check the latest prices.

-This 4-star hotel is only 500 meters from the harbour and offers elegant rooms with city views and free Wi-Fi.
+The Kowloon Hotel: This 4-star hotel is only 500 meters from the harbor and offers elegant rooms with city views and free Wi-Fi.
 Along with a free breakfast buffet, there is also a dim sum restaurant.
 Click here for more information and to check the latest prices.

-A luxurious 5-star hotel 6 minutes away from the train station and offering complimentary bike rentals and yoga classes.
-There is also a trendy restaurant, café and terrace bar.
+The Upper House: A luxurious 5-star hotel 6 minutes away from the train station and offering complimentary bike rentals and yoga classes.
+There is also a trendy restaurant, café, and terrace bar.
 Click here for more information and to check the latest prices.

-Located 16km from Ocean Park, the 5-star Ritz Carlton comprises of lavish rooms with city views.
-Amenities include two bars, three restaurants, a ballroom, spa, gym and an indoor pool.
+The Ritz-Carlton: Located 16km from Ocean Park, the 5-star Ritz Carlton comprises lavish rooms with city views.
+Amenities include two bars, three restaurants, a ballroom, spa, gym, and an indoor pool.
 Click here for more information and to check the latest prices.

-How to spend 2 days in Hong Kong
+How to spend 2 days in Hong Kong, a Perfect Itinerary

 Man Mo Temple